How to type faster – Master the 10 finger system. 8 Typing tips.

 Where do people learn to type fast?
 What is the age group?

-These days schools and universities have set up whole class rooms to allow children or students to take lessons and up their speeds and accuracy.
+These days schools and universities have set up whole class rooms to allow students to take lessons and up their speeds and accuracy.
 Businesses and organization also encourage their employees to improve their skills with in-house solutions.
 However, the majority of learners is younger than 18 years old.
-Apparently there is an increased interest to learn fast typing skills above the age of 45 again.
+Apparently there is an increased interest to learn faster typing skills above the age of 45 again.

 How often should students practice to see results?